parakhm95/parakhm95.github.io/_pages/about.md

 I spent a year in Philadelphia at [Kumar Lab(GRASP)](https://www.grasp.upenn.edu/research-groups/kumar-lab/) at the University of Pennsylvania under the guidance of [Dr. David Saldaña](http://swarmslab.com/).
 We worked on building the world's first modular aerial system [ModQuad]() which can reconfigure mid-air(without landing).

 :india:
-I was born in Sikar, Rajasthan in India and I graduated from BITS Pilani Hyderabad Campus with double majors i.e. Physics and Mechanical Engineering in an integrated dual-degree program for Bachelors and Masters(points for identifying my Masters major).
+I was born in Sikar, Rajasthan in India and I graduated from BITS Pilani Hyderabad Campus with double majors i.e. Physics and Mechanical Engineering in an integrated dual-degree program for Bachelors and Masters.

 :framed_picture:
 I spend a lot of my time listening to Jazz, Classical, and Electronic music in live and recorded forms.
 After work, you can find me at my bouldering gym :climbing_man:, having a beer :beer:, or cooking something at home :cook:.
 Also found in galleries and museums gawking at paintings.